kevinsuh/toki/README.md

 <a name="modules"/>
 # Modules

-Toki, a node.js bot built on top of the [Botkit](https://github.com/howdyai/botkit) framework, uses the following modules:
+Toki is built on top of the [Botkit](https://github.com/howdyai/botkit) framework and uses the following modules:
 * [cron](https://github.com/ncb000gt/node-cron): Allows you to run a cronjob
 * [botkit-middleware-witai](https://github.com/kevinsuh/botkit-middleware-witai): Forked version of Botkit's official middleware integration of Wit.ai
 * [ejs](https://github.com/tj/ejs): Write embedded javascript templates for your views